- Windows 10 Mail is not different from other apps when it comes to glitches that you can’t get rid of.

 1. Sign out and sign in again

 - Open the Mail app.

-- Click on the cog-like settings button in the bottom.
+- Click on the cog-like settings button at the bottom.

 - Choose Manage accounts.